sfackler/rust-postgres/README.md

     println!("bar: {}, baz: {}", bar, baz);
 }
 ```
-In addition, `PostgresConnection` has a utility `execute` method which is useful
+In addition, `Connection` has a utility `execute` method which is useful
 if a statement is only going to be executed once:
 ```rust
 let updates = try!(conn.execute("UPDATE foo SET bar = $1 WHERE baz = $2",